tim-munuhe/tim-munuhe.github.io/_posts/2021-05-1-Mesh-FluidPM-Plot.md

 Simple, right?
 Remember, one step at a time.

-## The Mesh
+### The Mesh

 The mesh can represent a 1D, 2D, or 3D space.
 Assume we have a cylindrical pipe filled with sand and water.
 Depending on its width, diameter, and how homogeneous the sand is, we might want to consider it in 3D or 2D.
 If we also assume the pipe is very long relative to its diameter, we can simplify the problem to 1D.
 A 1D mesh is essentially a line with points along it while the 2D and 3D spaces can be divided into a variety of 2D and 3D shapes (squares and cubes being particularly common).
 So, each element of the 1D mesh represents a slice of the pipe.

 I\'ll be using finite difference method for the majority of the blog posts.
 There\'s more math here than I care to dig into but I recommend reading Patankar & Spalding's 1972 paper titled "A Calculation Procedure for Heat, Mass, and Momentum Transfer".
 In short, from Darcy's Law, the pressure gradient is used to calculate the velocity.
-So, the velocity and pressure are more accurately considered at offset locations, or on a staggered mesh.
+So, the velocity and pressure are more accurately considered at offset locations, for example on a staggered mesh.
 That is, where you calculate the velocity is offset from where you calculate the pressures.
 So, you use the pressures at two adjacent cells to calculate the (volume-averaged) velocity at the face between those cells.
 You can do this to get the velocities at the interior faces.
 At the inlet and outlet, the inlet pressure and velocity are collocated which may affect the accuracy.
 That is not important for the current code but, for better-than-1st-order accuracy, we\'d need to derive a better approximation for the pressure gradients there.
 In any case, [CFD-Online has a pretty short article about the staggered grid issue](https://www.cfd-online.com/Wiki/Staggered_grid).

 Back to the OOP: we create a mesh class where each mesh object has a name, shape, density, and specified node (x), interior face (xc), and boundary locations (also xc):